raisingpixels/raisingpixels.github.io/content/posts/2025-07-17-devcontainer-guide/index.md

 title: "How I Cut Development Set Up Time from 15 Minutes to 30 Seconds"
 date: "2025-07-17T01:31:06+00:00"
 draft: false
 description: "Stop wasting precious coding time on environment setup.
-This battle-tested devcontainer configuration gets parent developers from git clone to productive coding in 30 seconds, with all the AI tools and automation you need for fragmented-time development."
+This battle-tested dev container configuration gets parent developers from git clone to productive coding in 30 seconds, with all the AI tools and automation you need for fragmented-time development."
 categories: ["Developer Productivity"]
 tags: ["parent-developers", "productivity", "development-environment", "ai-tools", "automation"]
 aliases: